Free shipping on all orders

 Paul Johnson is an influential teacher, writer and artist, whose work has had a profound impact on the teaching of writing in primary schools.
 His many works on the book arts and his well-known workshops have led to book-making becoming an accepted part of school practice.
-He is the author of Making Books and the series Copy & Cut.

-Peter Johnston grew up and taught elementary school in New Zealand before coming to the United States to earn his Ph.D. at the Center for the Study of Reading at the University of Illinois.
+Peter Johnston grew up and taught elementary school in New Zealand before coming to the United States to earn his PhD at the Center for the Study of Reading at the University of Illinois.
 At the time his plans did not include staying in the United States let alone getting married and raising a family.

-Tammy's been a Title I reading specialist, reading recovery teacher, and teacher leader for fifteen years.
+Tammy's been a Title I reading specialist, Reading Recovery teacher, and teacher-leader for fifteen years.
 She earned her degrees from the University of Central Arkansas and University of Arkansas at Little Rock.
 She is currently the vice president of curriculum and instruction for Benchmark Education Company.

 Elham Kazemi is a professor and associate dean of professional learning at the University of Washington Seattle, where her focus is elementary mathematics education and school-based professional development.
 In 2012, Elham was nominated for the university's faculty award for Distinguished Contribution to Lifelong Learning.

 Katie Keier has been a classroom teacher and literacy specialist in grades K-8 for twenty-four years.
-She is currently a kindergarten teacher in an urban, Title I school.
+She is currently a kindergarten teacher in an urban Title I school.
 A National Board Certified Teacher in the area of literacy, Katie has a Reading Specialist certificate and a master’s degree in Literacy Studies.

 Susan Kempton has spent the past thirty years teaching in the Denver Public Schools, most recently at Harrington Elementary School.
 For the past nineteen years, Susan has served as a lab classroom teacher and staff developer for the Denver-based Public Education and Business Coalition.

 Outey Khuon began teaching in Cambodia in 1969.
-Since 1992, she has taught elementary students in Long Beach, CA, where she is currently a Literacy Specialist.
+Since 1992, she has taught elementary students in Long Beach, California, where she is currently a Literacy Specialist.
 She has presented at many state and national conferences and workshops and is a lecturer in the Linguistics Department at California State University, Long Beach.

 Lisa Koch has been teaching in Ohio since 1990.
-She has worked with parents, teachers and literacy coaches helping them to choose meaningful and entertaining books for their classroom libraries.
-Lisa has also worked with new moms teaching the importance of early literacy.
+She has worked with parents, teachers, and literacy coaches, helping them to choose meaningful and entertaining books for their classroom libraries.
+Lisa has also worked with new moms, teaching the importance of early literacy.